Visit the Library

 Because staff schedules fill up fast, the more notice of a visit you give, the better prepared staff will be to give your group the time and care it needs.

-Our Young Adult Librarian, Hannah Rapp, loves visiting high schools and home school groups.
-If you would be interested in having Hannah visit your class, club or group, give her a call or send her an email.
-Hannah’s outreach visits in the past have included doing stories and activities with classes in the special education department; presenting to clubs in schools on topics as varied as blogging, recycling media materials and book recommendations; and partnering with school libraries for programs and events.
-Just like with visits to the library, more notice is better, so Hannah can make sure her schedule is clear for you.
+Joshua ES O’Shea, Young Adult Librarian, loves visiting high schools and homeschool groups.
+Past outreach visits have included doing stories and activities with classes in the special education department; presenting to clubs in schools on topics as varied as blogging, recycling media materials, and book recommendations; and partnering with school libraries for programs and events.

 School Library Cards

-The Glen Ellyn Public Library has a large collection of valuable resources that we work hard to make accessible to teachers and students through our school library cards.
+The Glen Ellyn Public Library has a large collection of resources accessible to teachers and students through our school library cards.
 For more information on how to get and use a card, visit our school library cards page.

-If you have a request for a visit or service, and idea for something not mentioned here or any other questions or thoughts, please contact our Young Adult Librarian, Hannah Rapp, by phone (630-790-6748) or by email.
+If you have a request for a visit or service, an idea for something not mentioned here, or any other questions or thoughts, please contact Joshua ES O’Shea, Young Adult Librarian, at joshea followed by @gepl.org or 630-790-6748.